calroc/Thun/docs/sphinx_docs/notebooks/Replacing.rst

      sum == 0 swap [+] step
     size == 0 swap [pop ++] step

 An efficient ``sum`` function is already in the library.
-But for ``size`` we can use a "compiled" version hand-written in Python to speed up evaluation and make the trace more readable.
+But for ``size`` we can use a “compiled” version hand-written in Python to speed up evaluation and make the trace more readable.

 .. code:: ipython2